 A positive HSV-2 serology result may cause significant psychological morbidity (see page 13).

-- First clinical episode may, but does not always, reflect recent infection.
+The first clinical episode may, but does not always, reflect a recent infection.

 Valaciclovir prescriptions do not require specialist authorisation and the medication is available through any pharmacy.
 Patients are often very unwell and therapy should be initiated regardless of how long the lesions have been present and before virological confirmation.
 This is based on evidence that the virus is shed from the infected area for a median of 11 days, with systemic and local symptoms lasting 2-3 weeks if untreated.
 Oral antiviral therapy substantially reduces the duration and intensity of symptoms.18,19Grade A

-Management for patients presenting with a first episode of genital herpes should encompass the following:
+Management for patients presenting with the first episode of genital herpes should encompass the following: